top of page

 Your First Love

-As I've watched many ministries crumble over the years, pastors who once stood strong in a place of great influence, become stagnant in their spiritual walk and eventually burned out and began to despise the ministry they once loved.
+I've watched many ministries crumble over the years.
+Pastors who once stood strong, in a place of great influence, become stagnant in their spiritual walk and eventually burned out and began to despise the ministry they once loved.
 It became a prison to them and even amid fame and popularity, they found emptiness and disillusionment.
 So, what happened?
 Did God lead them down a dead-end path of pain and despair?

 Sadly, many begin in ministry out of a passionate love for Jesus.
 The fire burns so strong it can't be contained!
 They teach, preach, prophesy, and see the sick healed.
 Ministry opportunities become more frequent, and they begin to spend less and less time seeking their first love.
 The attacks and temptations of the enemy, that they once had the strength to fight and overcome, now take the upper hand and they begin to yield to what they thought they'd never do.
 It doesn't start out intentionally.
 It's a slippery slope of being too busy doing the work of ministry and slowly forgetting the one we are working so hard to draw others to.